 Photoreceptors are those unique cells in the retina that transduce light energy into a neural signal.
 There are two types of photoreceptors, rods and cones.
-Cones have a cone-shaped 'head' to them and rods are shaped like-a rod!!
+Cones have a cone-shaped 'head' to them and rods are shaped like- a rod!!
 Both rods and cones have traditional cellular machinery in their cell body, but possess a distinct functional region in the distal portion of the cell called the outer segment.
 The outer segment is densely packed with light-sensitive molecules in a series of invaginations in the cell membrane that resembles a stack of discs.
-When photons of light impact on the photosensitive material in the outer segment, they initiate a cascade of biochemical events within the photoreceptor that signals the presence of light.
+When photons of light impact on the photoreceptor that signals the presence of light.
 Rods and cones do not fire action potentials, but instead respond with graded changes in membrane potential.